EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/npcs/mike-truk.md

     His mother died before he could form memories of her and he was raised by his older brother, Anthony, in the slums of [Cauldin's Point](../places/cauldins-point.md) where they had to steal to get by.
 His brother died last year and he's been surviving with his three friends since. **Oona**, a Half-Elf girl of 14, and **Hurq**, a 10 year old Half-Orc.
 They share a cave in the hills north of town and hang out by the northern slums, near the wooden walls.

     A chance encounter with Mike in town will immediately kick off [The Cave](../sidequests/the-cave.md).

+??? danger "DM: Stats"
+    Moreus is a *Commoner*, but carries a dagger instead of a club.

+    Inventory:

+    - A dirty captain's hat
+    - A single golden earring
+    - 8 cp
+    - 1 sp
+    - A handful of twine